 Alonissos island may have escaped the ugly embrace of the holiday package tour industry but there are still signs of change as more visitors begin to discover its many attractions.

-Holiday hotels, apartments and villas have sprung up both in the main resort port of Patitiri and in the attractive hill village of Chora, while newly surfaced roads have made access to Alonissos' more remote beaches much easier than used to be the case.
+Holiday hotels, apartments and villas have sprung up both in the main resort port of Patitiri and in the attractive hill village of Chora, while newly surfaced roads have made access easier to remote beaches.

-The surrounding waters have been classed as a marine park and so Alonissos can boast some of the cleanest swimming in the Mediterranean.
-There are boat trips to several of the outlying islets, although visiting is restricted in order to protect endangered seal habitats.
+The surrounding waters are classed as a marine park and so Alonissos can boast some of the cleanest swimming in the Mediterranean.
+There are boat trips to several of the outlying islets, although visiting is restricted to protect endangered seal habitats.

 Alonissos is a favourite both with independent travellers and with visitors.
-Walkers too have plenty to crow about as Alonissos island is a very green, fertile and heavily wooded island with well-marked walking trails and some jaw-dropping scenery awating the footloose.
+Walkers too have plenty to crow about as Alonissos is a very green, fertile and heavily wooded island with well-marked walking trails.

 If it's tranquillity you are after and if you like to 'people watch' from quiet tavernas, wander the wooded hills or take small boats to near-deserted beaches then Alonissos is probably a Greek holiday island for you.